Skip to content

 Deploy Contracts

-This section will guide you through deploying the cross-chain messaging contracts on the Avalanche Fuji and Celo Alfajores TestNets.
+This section will guide you through deploying the cross-chain messaging contracts on the Avalanche Fuji and Celo Alfajores Testnets.
 Follow these steps to get your contracts up and running.

 Deployment Tools